Members

 Dr Laynie Hall Pullin is a Registered Nurse and lecturer with extensive experience in undergraduate and post-graduate nursing education.
 She has a background in Spinal Cord Injury and rehabilitation nursing and held the position of School Disability Coordinator from 2015-2019.

-Dr Benjamin Hanckel is a Senior Research Fellow in the Institute for Culture and Society at Western Sydney University.
+Dr Benjamin Hanckel is an Associate Professor at the Institute for Culture and Society at Western Sydney University.
 Benjamin is based at the Young and Resilient Research Centre.
 His work examines youth health and wellbeing, social inequalities in health, and social change.

 Anand received training in pancreas development, regenerative biology, and (epi)genetics, and is leading research in three distinct areas related to diabetes: i) islet cell biology, ii) cellular physiology and epigenetics, and iii) biomarkers of diabetes and foetal programming.